brite-code/brite/tests/checker/function_type.ite.md

 - (27:4-27:5) Can not change the type of `a` because we have one argument but we need three.
   - (21:6-21:21) one argument
   - (27:7-27:32) three arguments
-- (28:4-28:5) Can not change the type of `b` because we have one argument but we need two.
+- (28:4-28:5) Can not change the type of `b` because we have two arguments but we only need one.
+  - (22:6-22:26) two arguments
   - (28:7-28:22) one argument
-  - (22:6-22:26) two arguments
 - (30:4-30:5) Can not change the type of `b` because we have two arguments but we need three.
   - (22:6-22:26) two arguments
   - (30:7-30:32) three arguments
-- (31:4-31:5) Can not change the type of `c` because we have one argument but we need three.
+- (31:4-31:5) Can not change the type of `c` because we have three arguments but we only need one.
+  - (23:6-23:31) three arguments
   - (31:7-31:22) one argument
+- (32:4-32:5) Can not change the type of `c` because we have three arguments but we only need two.
   - (23:6-23:31) three arguments
-- (32:4-32:5) Can not change the type of `c` because we have two arguments but we need three.
   - (32:7-32:27) two arguments
-  - (23:6-23:31) three arguments
 - (34:4-34:5) Can not change the type of `a` because a `Bool` is not an `Int`.
   - (34:11-34:15) `Bool`
   - (21:10-21:13) `Int`